 March can be a very tricky month.
-One day the sun is shining and birds are singing, but the next day you wake up and find a pile of snow from overnight snowstorm on your doorstep.
+One day the sun is shining and birds are singing, but the next day you wake up and find a pile of snow from the overnight snowstorm on your doorstep.
 That is what happened to us a couple of days ago.
-School was cancelled, train service was suspended and life came to a complete standstill.
+The school was canceled, train service was suspended and life came to a complete standstill.

 - 1-2 Cornish hens, 1-1 1/2 lb. each

 - 3 Tbsp. olive oil